nextflow-io/training/docs/variantcalling/sarek.md

 ### Input files

 The input data should be provided in a CSV file, according to a format that is largely common for nf-core pipelines.
-The format is described in the [sarek usage page](https://nf-co.re/sarek/3.3.2/docs/usage#input-sample-sheet-configurations).
+The format is described in the [Sarek usage page](https://nf-co.re/sarek/3.3.2/docs/usage#input-sample-sheet-configurations).

 ## GATK Best Practices